Get a valuation for millions of properties across Australia.

 Recent data has indicated that mortgage stress and defaults are set to increase this year.
-Information gathered by Digital Finance Analytics states that over 29% of Australian households are experiencing mortgage stress and if interest rates rise, a possible 54,000 Australian households are at risk of defaulting over the next year.
+Information gathered by Digital Finance Analytics states that over 32% of Australian households are experiencing mortgage stress and if interest rates rise, a further 82,000 Australian households are at risk of defaulting over the next year.
 Are you one of them?

 If you've answered yes to either of these questions you may be at risk of mortgage stress.
-However, there are still lots of options available to you.
-Chat with a Home Loan Specialist today for free expert advice.
+However, there are still lots of options available, chat with a Home Loan Specialist today for free expert advice.

 Don’t expect interest rates to remain low.
 Consider your ability to make repayments if your interest were to increase by 2 or 3 per cent.
 Try to make extra repayments when you can, keep your credit file clean and make sure that you keep your finances in order by budgeting.